miekg/king/README.md

 changes.
 With _king_ you can just generate the completion files separately from a `kong.Kong`.

 This package is copied from [gum](https://github.com/charmbracelet/gum) and made into a standalone library + some extra features, like telling (via struct tags) how certain things must be completed.

-Also see godoc.
+Any struct field can have 2 extra tags:

+- `completion:""` which contains a shell command that should be used for completion _or_ a string between `<` and `>` which should be a bash action as specified in the complete function in bash(1), like `<file>` or `<directory>`.
+- `compname:""` not needed often, but this is displayed by (only?) zsh on what type of completion is being performed.
+I.e. it could be "users" when the completion is trying to find users.
+If not given it the name of kong.Node is used (usually the field name in the struct).

 I use [zsh](https://zsh.org), so this is where my initial focus is.

+## Supported "actions"

+The following actions are supported:

+- "file", "directory"
+- "group"
+- "user"
+- "export"